ansible-collections/community.network/README.md

 * The Ansible [Bullhorn newsletter](https://forum.ansible.com/t/about-the-newsletter-category/166): used to announce releases and important changes.

-### Real-time channels

-* Matrix rooms:
-    * [#network:ansible.com](https://matrix.to/#/#network:ansible.com): dedicated to network automation.

-For more information about communication, including how to join these channels, see the [Ansible communication guide](https://docs.ansible.com/ansible/devel/community/communication.html).
+For more information about communication, see the [Ansible communication guide](https://docs.ansible.com/ansible/devel/community/communication.html).

 ## Tested with ansible-core